Collective consciousness: Zukerfield

-Zukerfield states that “The different disciplines that have studied knowledge share an understanding of it as a product of human subjects – individual, collective, etc.” Knowledge in a sociological sense is derived from social conditions and social realities.
-Collective consciousness also reflects social realities, and sociological knowledge can be gained through the adoption of a collective consciousness.
-Many different disciplines such as philosophy and literature examine collective consciousness from different lenses.
-These different disciplines reach a similar understanding of a collective consciousness despite their different approaches to the subject.
-The inherent humanness in the idea of collective consciousness refers to a shared way of thinking among human beings in the pursuit of knowledge.
+Zukerfield states that “The different disciplines that have studied knowledge share an understanding of it as a product of human subjects – individual, collective, etc.”

 Collective consciousness can provide an understanding of the relationship between self and society.
 As Zukerfeld states, “Even though it impels us, as a first customary gesture, to analyse the subjective (such as individual consciousness) or intersubjective bearers (such as the values of a given society), in other words those which Marxism and sociology examine, now we can approach them in an entirely different light.”
-“Cognitive materialism” is presented in the work by Zukerfeld as a sort of ‘third way’ between sociological knowledge and Marxism.
-Cognitive materialism is based on a kind of collective consciousness of the mind.
-This consciousness can be used, with cognitive materialism as a guiding force, by human beings in order to critically analyze society and social conditions.

 Collective consciousness in society

 Society is made up of various collective groups, such as the family, community, organizations, regions, nations which as Burns and Egdahl state "can be considered to possess agential capabilities: to think, judge, decide, act, reform; to conceptualize self and others as well as self's actions and interactions; and to reflect.".
-It is suggested that these different national behaviors vary according to the different collective consciousness between nations.
-This illustrates that differences in collective consciousness can have practical significance.

 According to a theory, the character of collective consciousness depends on the type of mnemonic encoding used within a group (Tsoukalas, 2007).
 The specific type of encoding used has a predictable influence on the group's behavior and collective ideology.
 Informal groups, that meet infrequently and spontaneously, have a tendency to represent significant aspects of their community as episodic memories.
 This usually leads to strong social cohesion and solidarity, an indulgent atmosphere, an exclusive ethos and a restriction of social networks.
 Formal groups, that have scheduled and anonymous meetings, tend to represent significant aspects of their community as semantic memories which usually leads to weak social cohesion and solidarity, a more moderate atmosphere, an inclusive ethos and an expansion of social networks.